MLCGO/MLKAPS/README.md

 ![MLKAPS workflow chart](doc/workflow.png)

 This workflow represents MLKAPS pipeline.
-Given a kernel taking a set of input parameters I (matrix size, length of input vector, ...) and a set of design parameters D (number of threads, number of nodes, block size, tiling...), and an objective function Ob(i),  MLKAPS goal is to find a function F such that F(i)=d_min with d_min=argmin(Ob(i)), i.e. for each input in I return the design parameters in D that minimize the objective(s) Ob.
-Current releas focus on F being a decision tree that provide the best configuration trade-off for any input to easily translate into code to be used in high-performance libraries.
+Given a kernel taking a set of input parameters I (matrix size, length of input vector, ...) and a set of design parameters D (number of threads, number of nodes, block size, tiling...), MLKAPS will build decision trees that provide the best configuration trade-off for any input.

 The main steps of the pipeline for software kernel optimization are:
-1. **Input configuration**: The users provides a JSON configuration files describing the application to tune, including the input and design parameters, and MLKAPS workflow configuration.
+1. **Input configuration**: The users provides a JSON configuration files describing the application to tune, including the input and design parameters.
-2. **Sampling**: MLKAPS samples the input and design parameters space using a variety of sampling algorithm, including adaptive sampling.
+2. **Sampling**: MLKAPS samples the parameters space using a variety of sampling algorithm, including adaptive sampling.
-4. **Surrogate modeling**: MLKAPS builds regression models capable of cost-effectively predict the different objectives described in the configuration.
+4. **Surrogate modeling**: MLKAPS builds a regression model capable of cost-effectively predict the different objectives described in the configuration.
-5. **Optimizing**: MLKAPS select pointss on the input space, and find the optimal configuration for each point.
+5. **Optimizing**: MLKAPS builds a grid on the input space, and find the optimal configuration for each point of the grid.
 6. **Building decision tree**: MLKAPS generate decision trees of given depth that are fitted on the optimization grid.
 7. **(Experimental) Generating code**: the decision trees are exported to C code to be used in user application.